arangodb/docs-hugo/site/content/4.0/develop/http-api/indexes/_index.md

           in: query
           required: false
           description: |
             Whether to include hidden indexes in the result.
+Internal indexes and ones that are currently built in the background are hidden.
           schema:
             type: boolean
       responses: